intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 #### 4.4 Cluster Serving

 Analytics Zoo Cluster Serving is a real-time distributed serving solution for deep learning (including TF, PyTorch, Caffe, BigDL and OpenVINO).
-Cluster Serving has been available since the Analytics Zoo 0.7.0 release.

-Follow the [Cluster Serving Program Guide](ClusterServingGuide/ProgrammingGuide.md) to understand the Cluster Serving architecture, workflow, how to use and customize Cluster Serving to your needs.
-The [Cluster Serving API Guide](ClusterServingGuide/APIGuide.md) explains the APIs in more detail.
+Follow the [Cluster Serving Program Guide](ClusterServingGuide/ProgrammingGuide.md) to run the Cluster Serving; the [Cluster Serving API Guide](ClusterServingGuide/APIGuide.md) explains the APIs in more detail.

 #### 4.5 AutoML
 Analytics Zoo provides scalable AutoML support for time series prediction (including automatic feature generation, model selection and hyper-parameter tuning).
-AutoML framework has been supported in Analytics Zoo since 0.8.0 release.
 Check the [AutoML Overview](ProgrammingGuide/AutoML/overview.md) for a high level description of the AutoML framework.

-Analytics Zoo is also providing a reference use case with AutoML framework - Time Series Forecasting.
 Please check out the details in the [Program Guide](ProgrammingGuide/AutoML/forecasting.md) and [API Guide](APIGuide/AutoML/time-sequence-predictor.md).